 The latest range of Vesda-E detectors are generally programmed via a USB cable and laptop computer.

 For any of the PC programming methods used, the Vesda System Configuration (VSC) software is required.
-Most Vesda system suppliers should be able to provide this software and some, like Ventec Systems, ensure that it is included free of charge with the appropriate hardware.
+Most Vesda system suppliers should be able to provide this software and some, like Ventec Systems, ensure that it is provided free of charge to all trade account customers.

 The HLI and direct serial connection methods also require an RS232 serial port on the users' laptop.